redkite-labs/redkitecms-docs/book/security.rst

 --------------------------------------

-Symfony does not permit to import or configure a security file from another configuration file, so the only way to change the implemented rules is to modify the **security.yml** file that comes with RedKite CMS.
+Symfony does not permit to import or configure a security file from another configuration file.
+So the only way to change the implemented rules is to modify the **security.yml** file that comes with the RedKite CMS.

-Obviously, it is really a bad idea to work on the security file that comes with **RedKiteCmsBundle** bundle, because when you would upgrade the cms, the changes you have made will be lost.
+Obviously, it is really a bad idea to work on the security file that comes with **RedKiteCmsBundle** bundle, because if you would upgrade the cms, the changes you have made would get lost.

 To avoid that, you must copy the RedKite's security file into the application's config folder, rename it, for example, to **security_cms.yml**, and change the import